 Building relationships with federal, state, and local government representatives and their staff enables us to engage on issues that are important to our business and to influence policy through education and advocacy.

-PotlatchDeltic’s business can be impacted by federal, state, and local public policy.
-Our Public Affairs team works with management to actively engage in the political process through public policy and legislative advocacy on issues that have the potential to impact our company and our industry.
+PotlatchDeltic’s business can be impacted by international and U.S. federal, state, and local public policy.
+Our Public Affairs team works with management to actively engage in the political process through public policy and legislative advocacy on issues that have the potential to impact our Company and the industries in which we operate.

-We interact with national, state, and local elected officials and their staff through meetings.
+We regularly meet with national, state, and local elected officials and their staff.
 We often work together with industry associations or coalitions in these efforts to highlight issues of importance.
-Our involvement can range from writing letters in support of or opposition to legislation, educating legislators and their staff on an issue, or participating in rulemaking regarding proposed regulatory changes.
+Our involvement can range from writing letters in support of, or opposition to, proposed legislation, educating legislators and their staff on an issue, or participating in rulemaking regarding proposed regulatory changes.
 We are committed to conducting these activities in an accountable and transparent manner.

 Political contributions are one of the important ways we engage in the political process, and we take steps to comply with all laws and regulations regarding contributions.
-U.S. federal contributions are managed through the nonpartisan PotlatchDeltic political action committee (PAC), which is compliant with all applicable laws and is regulated by the Federal Election Commission (FEC).
+Contributions to the campaigns of United States federal elected officials are funded through the nonpartisan PotlatchDeltic Corporation Political Action Committee (PotlatchDeltic PAC), which is compliant with all applicable laws and is regulated by the United States Federal Election Commission (FEC).

-PotlatchDeltic makes corporate contributions U.S. state and local candidates in states where contributions are permitted.
-In addition, corporate contributions are made to several state association PACs for state and local contributions.
+At times, PotlatchDeltic makes corporate contributions to the campaigns of U.S. state and local candidates in states where such contributions are permitted.
+In addition, corporate contributions are made to several state association PACs for state and local campaign contributions.
 We typically do not make payments to influence ballot issues, unless the issues are directly tied to the Company’s core values and business interests.

-We engaged on several topics including softwood lumber trade, visas for H2-B workers, wildlife, and climate-related opportunities.
-We also continue to work towards solutions on issues related to wildfire, tax matters, and carbon neutrality of biomass, and continue to oppose anti-wood legislation.
+In 2023, we engaged on several topics including softwood lumber trade, visas for H2-B workers, wildlife, and climate-related opportunities.
+We also continue to work towards solutions on issues related to wildfire, tax matters, and carbon neutrality of biomass, and continue to oppose legislation that could have a negative impact on the forest products or real estate industries.

 PotlatchDeltic works within several national or state industry associations to direct lobbying outreach and participates in several coalitions and advisory boards.
 The topics we have been engaged in vary from state issues to broader national matters.
 Some issues are resolved in a short timeframe while others can evolve over many years.
 Some of these associations may have interactions with federal or state government officials.
-Federal trade associations establish the percentage of dues attributable to lobbying activity.
+Federal trade associations establish the percentage of their membership dues that is attributable to lobbying activity.
+In 2023, the total amount of trade association membership dues paid by PotlatchDeltic that was attributable to lobbying activity was nearly $227,040.

 The wildfire crisis has become all too evident in recent years.
 Decades of fire exclusion, combined with reduced management on federal lands, has led to a dangerous accumulation of natural fuels that create ladders which enable fires to reach the crowns of trees.
 A drier weather cycle in some regions has further exacerbated fire conditions.